Aspic: Romanian and Moldovan piftie

 Romanian and Moldovan piftie is also called răcitură (plural răcituri), derived from the Romanian rece, meaning cold.
 Piftie has a different method of preparation.
 It is usually made with pig's trotter (but turkey or chicken meat can also be used), carrots and other vegetables, boiled to make a soup with high gelatin content.
 The broth containing gelatin is poured over the boiled meat and mashed garlic in bowls, the mixture being then cooled to become a jelly.

-Piftie is traditionally served for Epiphany.
+The piftie or răcitură is associated with seasonal practices of traditional rural cuisine, where its preparation was linked to the winter slaughter of pigs, when natural gelatin-rich cuts were readily available.
+Because it is consumed cold and requires prolonged cooling, it became emblematic of the winter festive table.
+Ethnographic and culinary sources describe it as a customary dish prepared for major winter celebrations, particularly Christmas and the period leading up to Epiphany, when it is traditionally eaten as part of a larger cycle of ritual foods marking the winter holidays in Romania and Moldova.

 A specialty of northern Thailand, kaeng kradang is a Thai curry aspic.

 Korea

 Jokpyeon is a dish prepared by boiling beef and pork cuts with high collagen content such as the head, skin, tail, cow's trotters, or other cuts in water for a long time.
 The resulting stewing liquid sets to form a jelly-like substance when cooled.

 Nepal

 Among the Newars of Kathmandu Valley in Nepal, buffalo meat jelly, known as ta khaa, is a major component of the winter festivity gourmet.
 It is eaten in combination with fish aspic (sanyaa khunna), which is made from dried fish and buffalo meat stock, soured, and containing a heavy mix of spices and condiments.
+Among non-Newars, the dish is known as thalthale.